Moses Wright

-Moses Anthony Wright (born December 23, 1998) is an American-born naturalized Cypriot professional basketball player for Žalgiris Kaunas of the Lithuanian Basketball League (LKL) and the EuroLeague.
+Moses Anthony Wright (born December 23, 1998) is an American–born naturalized Macedonian professional basketball player for Olimpia Milano of the Italian Lega Basket Serie A (LBA) and the EuroLeague.
 He played college basketball for the Georgia Tech Yellow Jackets.
 He is also known as Wright the Right.

 Early life

 Wright grew up swimming and playing tennis.
 He did not play basketball until he was entering high school.
 Wright attended Enloe High School in Raleigh, North Carolina, where he played on the junior varsity team for his first two years.
 He competed for the Raleigh Hawks, a homeschool team, as a junior before making Enloe's varsity team in his senior season.
 He averaged 21.5 points, 13.5 rebounds and 1.5 blocks per game per game as a senior.
 He committed to playing college basketball for Georgia Tech.
 He was lightly recruited by NCAA Division I programs and not ranked by major recruiting services.